Jegadit/Docker/pyInDocker/README.md

 ### commands:

 - cd into pyInDocker folder
-- docker build -t testing . %% docker build -t <build file> <path to files> %%
+- docker build -t testing . //docker build -t <build file> <path to files>

 #### Now if you see the docker images avaliable, you can see a new REPOSITORY called testing.